Frequently asked questions

 Please note that the cost of the Hampson Suite Hospitality is in addition to theatre tickets.
 You must purchase theatre tickets to have use of the Hampson Suite Hospitality.

 Do you have a restaurant/café?

 We do not have a restaurant or café at the theatre.
-However, there are many excellent eateries near the theatre and we are only a short distance from Covent Garden which has a large selection of restaurants, many of which offer a pre-theatre menu.
+However, there are many excellent places to eat near the theatre and we are only a short distance from Covent Garden which has a large selection of restaurants, many of which offer pre-theatre menus.

 I’m concerned about security in London at the moment, what is being done by the theatre to keep us safe?

 We are part of a security network run by the Society of London Theatres, which helps to ensure that we are responding to up to date information.
 Regular security checks occur within the building and the surrounding area, while our numerous and continuously monitored external and internal CCTV cameras enable security personnel to respond quickly to any unusual activity.

 Security is present throughout the day and enhanced during show time.
 Bag searches and random body scans using handheld devices are taking place on arrival, therefore we encourage patrons to arrive in plenty of time and to not bring large backpacks and suitcases to the theatre.
 Our Security team also carry portable body cameras which record visual and audio footage.